School Fees 2023

 SECONDARY and K-12 SCHOOLS

-The Secondary Building Fund Levy is determined annually and income from the levy is allocated to the capital and maintenance costs of secondary school buildings and facilities.
-For 2023, the Secondary Building Fund Levy is $1,150 per student, per annum.
+The Secondary Building Levy is determined annually and income from the levy is allocated to the capital costs of secondary and K-12 school buildings and facilities.
+For 2024, the Secondary Building Levy is $1,208 per student, per annum.

-A 50% sibling discount on the Building Fund Levy applies for the 2nd child enrolled in the school and a full 100% sibling discount on the Building Levy applies for the 3rd (and for any additional children).
+A 50% sibling discount on the Secondary Building Levy applies for the 2nd child enrolled in the school and a full 100% sibling discount on the Secondary Building Levy applies for the 3rd (and for any additional children).
 Sibling discounts do not apply across schools.
-Please note that families enrolling a child in a systemic school in the Diocese of Wollongong are still required to pay the full building fund levy even if they have another child enrolled at a non-systemic school in the Diocese of Wollongong or a child in any Catholic school in another diocese.

 3) SCHOOL-BASED FEES